 Cottage | 2 bedrooms | sleeps 4

 Book on line on my own website which can be found at the bottom of the advert.
 Cockle Kitty Cottage was converted from a barn, along with Garden Bank thats sleeps 4 and Plum Tree that sleeps 2.
 Please phone if you require information on any of the cottages.
 They are contemporary cottages with some original features.
-The cottages are set in a quiet and very beautiful part of the Scottish Borders.
+The cottages are set in a quiet and very beautiful part of the Scottish Borders with the River Eden meandering through the farm.

 The spacious lounge has an enormous arch-shaped French window facing East, perfect for basking in the morning sun.
 The lounge has an ample dining table and chairs, and a log burner.
 The beautiful oak flooring extends in to the adjacent kitchen and along the glass corridor to the bedrooms.
 There is also a 2 bed room en suite cottage next door.